BhujayKumarBhatta/ms00/README.md

 To verify token:
 ================================================

- 	curl -H  "X-Auth-Token:<paste toekn here>"  localhost:5001/token/verify_token
+ 	curl -H  "X-Auth-Token:<paste token here>"  localhost:5001/token/verify_token

-How the verified toekn data looks like :
+How the verified token data looks like :
 ===========================================================================

 	{